 ConSol CM is a Java EE application which runs in a standard application server.
 The data is stored in a relational database.
 ConSol CM connects to an email server to retrieve incoming emails and sends emails using an SMTP server.
-Please refer to the ConSol CM Operations Manual for a detailed explanation of all aspects concerning running ConSol CM in an IT environment.
-A first introduction is provided in section System Overview in this manual.
+Please refer to the ConSol CM Operations Manual for a detailed

-A detailed list of supported operation systems, application servers, database systems, and other systems, as well as storage and CPU requirements is given in the current System Requirements.
+(i) A detailed list of supported operation systems, application servers, database systems, and other systems, as well as storage and CPU requirements is given in the current System Requirements.